tarleb/panluna/README.md

 `glossary_term` pattern and the `create_glossary_span` function
 must be updated to fix this.

-Updating the `glossary_term` pattern is relatively straight-forward.
-Instead of single characters, we look for `lpeg.V'Inline'` patterns, which are defined by lunamark.
+Updating the `glossary_term` pattern is straight-forward.
+Instead of parsing single characters, we look for `lpeg.V'Inline'` patterns, which are defined by lunamark.
 The capture must now be a table capture `lpeg.Ct`.